NearNodeFlash/argocd-boilerplate/README.md

 ```

 Finally, confirm that the manifests hook up properly with Kustomize (see
-"Debugging manifests with Kustomize" below) and push the changes to the gitops
+"Debugging manifests with Kustomize" below) by running `tools/verify-deployment.sh` and push the changes to the gitops repository.
-repository.

 ### To get a manifest from nnf-deploy's master branch